What Is Introspection? Psychology, Definition, And Applications

 Psychologically, as a method, it examines thought processes related to thinking, learning, perception, problem-solving, and analyzing dreams.
 During the late 1800s, Wundt and other observers relied on this method often to understand levels of consciousness of the mind.
 Wundt had a unique interest in understanding what a person is thinking, feeling, and perceiving during specific experiences in time.
 Visual and auditory elements such as light and sound were also introduced to understand other aspects of one's experience,

 The studies behind the method present more intricate reflections of what a person experienced.
-Others that observed along Wundt were aggressively trained on how to examine, describe, and report related senses of the experienced described by those they were studying.
+Others that observed along Wundt were aggressively trained on how to examine, describe, and report related senses of the experience described by those they were studying.
 The line of questioning involved was systematic and avoided bias while preventing outside influence from affecting how the experience was reported.
 Those that participated in the study were assumed to be in good health, alert, and free of distractions while giving personal self-reports.

 The Self-Reflection Connection